ImChamZ/react-flux-webpack-babel-boilerplate/README.md

 ```bash
   cd <YOUR_PROJECT_NAME>
 ```
-Nativate into the directory and install NPM packages using,
+Navigate into the directory and install NPM packages using,

 ```bash
   npm install